 OOPS!
 RESTFull Web Service

-The web service is deployed in the following URL: http://oops.linkeddata.es/rest.
+The web service is deployed in the following URL: https://oops.linkeddata.es/rest.
 A wadl file with the definition of the RESTFul web service is available in the following URL: http://oops.linkeddata.es/rest/application.wadl.

 For accessing the OOPS!
-RESTFUL Web Service, use a HTTP POST request using the following URL: http://oops.linkeddata.es/rest.
+RESTFUL Web Service, use a HTTP POST request using the following URL: https://oops.linkeddata.es/rest.

 The body of the request must be an XML with the following structure: